🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 Key Statistics Every Creator Should Know in 2026

-• Udacity serves 17 million users globally, with 73% of graduates reporting career changes.
+• Udacity has 17 million users globally, and a reported portion of graduates mention career changes.

 course platform comparison for creators infographic